William Spencer (navigational instrument maker): Apprenticeship

 William Spencer, son of Anthony Spencer, was born in around 1751 in England.
 On 4 November 1766, at the approximate age of fifteen, William Spencer signed a seven-year contract of indenture (pictured) to Richard Rust, "Citizen and Grocer" of London, England.
+Grocers referred to a retailer who "traded in gross quantities" and, therefore, encompassed a wide variety of merchants.
+This included manufacturers and purveyors of mathematical instruments.
 The contract indicated that his father Anthony Spencer was a shoemaker of the parish of Church Minshull in the County Palatine of Chester, now simply known as Cheshire.
 In consideration of the sum of ten pounds paid by William's father, Richard Rust agreed to instruct his apprentice, as well as provide him with the necessities of life, including food, drink, clothing, and lodging.

 The agreement also outlined a strict code of conduct for the apprentice.
 Among other things, the contract stipulated that the apprentice could not: "waste the Goods of his said Master, nor lend them unlawfully to any.
 He shall not commit Fornication, nor contract Matrimony, within the said Term.
 He shall not play at Cards, Dice, Tables, or any other unlawful Games, whereby his said Master may have any loss.
 With his own Goods or others, during the said Term, without Licence of his said Master he shall neither buy nor sell.
 He shall not haunt Taverns, or Playhouses, nor absent himself from his said Master's Service Day nor Night unlawfully."